-El Salvador travel guide: El Salvador has suffered a history far too massive for its tiny size.
+El Salvador has suffered a history containing too much pain for its tiny size.
 Though it has almost entirely rebuilt itself since the brutalities of the Civil War in the 1980s, crime-wise El Salvador still remains the most dangerous country in Central America.

 The crowded capital of San Salvador hasn't historically drawn much in the way of travelers, but a number of areas have been revitalized in recent years.
 The city is also central to many of El Salvador's attractions, like the beaches and San Salvador volcano.
-Nearby Santa Ana is much more attractive, surrounded by coffee plantations and sugarcane fields -—travel to the Mayan ruin of Tazumal, erstwhile setting of human sacrifice!
+Nearby Santa Ana is much more attractive, surrounded by coffee plantations and sugarcane fields—travel to the Mayan ruin of Tazumal, the erstwhile setting of human sacrifice!
 Two hours north, La Palma offers cool weather and beautiful views.

 The efficient international bus system Ticabus stops in San Salvador on its route from Guatemala City south (or reverse).
 El Salvador’s international airport in San Salvador is renovated and modern.